deeheber/Danielle-s-Blog/src/content/blog/ECS-Run-Task.md

 ```

 I've seen this used for one off commands that need to run every now and then such as database migrations, though I'm certain there are other good use cases.
 Here's [the full list](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_TaskOverride.html) of what can be overridden.

+Special thanks to [Chase Douglas](https://www.linkedin.com/in/chasedouglas/) for giving me this idea. 🙌🏻

 <br />
 <br />